Estimated reading time: 6 minutes

 “What is the difference between theft & robbery?”

-We can divide crimes into two categories:
+We can divide crimes into at least two broad categories:

 - crimes against persons

-- property crimes and other
+- property crimes

 Theft, white collar crimes, and property crime generally are not crimes against persons.